-Administrators, faculty members, staff, students, contractors, quests, and other members of a Covered Entity's community who commit Sexual Harassment are subject to the full range of discipline including, but not limited to, verbal reprimand; written reprimand; mandatory training, coaching, or counseling; mandatory monitoring; partial or full probation; partial or full suspension; permanent separation from the institution (i.e., termination or dismissal); physical restriction from the Covered Entity's property; cancellation of contracts; and any combination of the same.
+Administrators, faculty members, staff, students, contractors, quests, and other members of a Covered Entity's community who commit Sexual Harassment are subject to the full range of discipline from verbal reprimand; written reprimand; mandatory training, coaching, or counseling; mandatory monitoring; partial or full probation; partial or full suspension; permanent separation from the institution (i.e., termination or dismissal); physical restriction from the Covered Entity's property; cancellation of contracts; and any combination of the same.
 Disciplinary sanctions for violations of this Policy are imposed in accordance with applicable policies and collective bargaining agreements.